Update from the Chair

 We are also aligned with the College of Engineering’s broader vision to grow the number of tenure-track faculty, promote infrastructure to support new hires, do a better job of recruiting diverse candidates and attract faculty whose research areas are at the center of our strategic focus; mobility, manufacturing, materials and medicine.

 We could not carry out the fine work we do or the mission of our department without your unwavering support.
 Many of you were an integral part of the college’s $350 million But for Ohio State Campaign goal, surpassed by nearly $50 million.
-Without you, our emergence as a top-ranked MAE department would not be possible.
+Without you, our emergence as a top-ranked mechanical and aerospace engineering department would not be possible.
 With your continued support and engagement, even greater achievements await us.
 Thank you for coming back, giving back so generously, and for staying engaged.